Commences on the day of set up

 9.5 If, at any time whilst using the Services, the Client exceeds the amount of disk storage space specified in the Documentation, the Supplier shall charge the Client, and the Client shall pay, the Supplier’s then current excess data storage fees.
 The Supplier’s excess data storage fees current can be provided on request.

 9.6 The Supplier shall be entitled to increase the Fees.
-He Client will be notified in writing of any increases.
+The Client will be notified in via invoice.

 10. PROPRIETARY RIGHTS

 10.1 The Client acknowledges and agrees that the Supplier owns all intellectual property rights in the Services and the Documentation developed by MESMA LIMITED.
 Except as expressly stated herein, this agreement does not grant the Client any rights to, or in, patents, copyrights, database rights, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences in respect of the Services or the Documentation.

 10.2 The Supplier confirms that it has all the rights in relation to the Services and the Documentation developed by MESMA LIMITED that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of this agreement.

 11.1 Each party may be given access to Confidential Information from the other party in order to perform its obligations under this agreement.
 A party's Confidential Information shall not be deemed to include information that: